Limber0117/Dementia_Screening/datasets/English/readme.md

-Please put your original patient voice files here.
+The processed patient voice files will be stored here (by program).

 The generated transcripts will also be stored here (by program).